-7.1 Where the Secretariat determines that the submission meets the criteria set out in Article 14(1) of the Agreement, the Secretariat will
+7.1 Where the Secretariat determines that the submission meets the criteria set out in Article 14(1) of the Agreement, the Secretariat will determine whether the submission merits requesting a response from the Party concerned.
+The Secretariat will accordingly notify the Council and the Submitter.

 - 7.2 The notification to the Council and the Submitter of the Secretariat's determination concerning whether or not a submission meets the criteria in Article 14(1) of the Agreement will include, as appropriate, an explanation of how the submission meets or fails to meet each of those criteria.
-The notification to the Council and the Submitter of the Secretariat's determination concerning whether or not the submission merits requesting a response from the Party concerned will include an explanation of the factors that guided the Secretariat in making the determination, including each consideration set forth in Article 14(2) of the Agreement, if applicable.
-These notifications will be available on the registry referred to in section 15 of these guidelines and in the public file referred to in section 16 of these guidelines at the same time they are provided to the Council and the Submitter. - 7.3 As set forth in Article 14(2) of the Agreement, the Secretariat will, in making that determination, be guided by whether: - (a) the submission alleges harm to the person or organization making the submission; - (b) the submission, alone or in combination with other submissions, raises matters whose further study in this process would advance the goals of the Agreement; - (c) private remedies available under the Party's law have been pursued; and - (d) the submission is drawn exclusively from mass media reports. - 7.4 In considering whether the submission alleges harm to the person or organization making the submission, the Secretariat will consider such factors as whether: - (a) the alleged harm is due to the asserted failure to effectively enforce environmental law; and - (b) the alleged harm relates to the protection of the environment or the prevention of danger to human life or health (but not directly related to worker safety or health), as stated in Article 45(2) of the Agreement.
+The notification to the Council and the Submitter of the Secretariat's determination concerning whether or not the submission merits requesting a response from the Party concerned will include an explanation of the factors that guided the Secretariat in making the determination, including each consideration set forth in Article 14(2) of the Agreement, if applicable. - 7.3 As set forth in Article 14(2) of the Agreement, the Secretariat will, in making that determination, be guided by whether: - (a) the submission alleges harm to the person or organization making the submission; - (b) the submission, alone or in combination with other submissions, raises matters whose further study in this process would advance the goals of the Agreement; - (c) private remedies available under the Party's law have been pursued; and - (d) the submission is drawn exclusively from mass media reports. - 7.4 In considering whether the submission alleges harm to the person or organization making the submission, the Secretariat will consider such factors as whether: - (a) the alleged harm is due to the asserted failure to effectively enforce environmental law; and - (b) the alleged harm relates to the protection of the environment or the prevention of danger to human life or health (but not directly related to worker safety or health), as stated in Article 45(2) of the Agreement. - 7.5 In considering whether private remedies available under the Party's law, such as those identified in Article 6(3), have been pursued by the Submitter and others, the Secretariat will be guided by whether:

-- 7.5 In considering whether private remedies available under the Party's law have been pursued, the Secretariat will be guided by whether: - (a) requesting a response to the submission is appropriate if the preparation of a factual record on the submission could duplicate or interfere with private remedies that are being pursued or have been pursued by the Submitter; and - (b) reasonable actions have been taken to pursue such remedies prior to making a submission, bearing in mind that barriers to the pursuit of such remedies may exist in some cases. - 7.6 In considering whether a response from the Party concerned should be requested when the submission is drawn exclusively from mass media reports, the Secretariat will determine if other sources of information relevant to the assertion in the submission were reasonably available to the Submitter.
+- (a) continuing with the submission process could duplicate or interfere with private remedies being pursued or that have been pursued, in particular those that involve the Party, and in such cases the Secretariat should consider terminating the process in whole or in part; and - (b) reasonable actions have been taken by the Submitter to pursue private remedies prior to making a submission, bearing in mind that barriers to the pursuit of some remedies may exist in particular cases. - 7.6 In taking into account whether a submission is drawn exclusively from mass media reports pursuant to Article 14(2)(d), the Secretariat should consider if other sources of information relevant to the assertion(s) in the submission were reasonably available to the Submitter.